addittidas/JobQuest/README.md

 **Note**:
 - For this project, external converters have been used to convert xlsx files to csv files and csv files to json files.
-- Location_Count folder is specially for the location analysis map.
-- index.html is the main file for the website, script.js is the JavaScript file and styles.css is for layout and design of the relevant elements.